-This story was published on 17 December 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 17 December 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The advice from Job Jumpstart to school leavers is there are alternative pathways to take if you don’t get the year 12 results you hoped for.

 This week many year 12 school leavers across Australia will receive their ATAR results—or Overall Position (OP) in Queensland.

 While many school leavers will be pleased with their results and be assured of getting into their chosen university course, what are the options for those who don’t?

 Job Jumpstart is the Australian Government’s one-stop-shop for young people seeking employment planning and job search information.

 The site is designed to help young people better understand their work preferences and strengths to confidently take action towards their employment goals.

 For young people feeling disappointed in their high school results, Job Jumpstart urges them not to get disheartened and to look at the alternative pathways available.